Dev-Abdullahh/Event-Memorizer/README.md

 # Event-Memorizer
-This is a simple responsice calendar made using HTML and CSS
+This is a simple responsive calendar made using HTML and CSS